Tou7and/aic-notes/awesome/voice_assistant/voice_interface/slp/upstream/README.md

 > In Interspeech, pp. 3760–3764, 2020.
 > Massachusetts Institute of Technology (MIT)

+- Recent studies on VQ for representation learning, mostly motivated by the discrete nature of phonetic units, attempt to show that enforcing the quantization leads to a better representation for acoustic unit discovery [16, 17] and automatic speech recognition [7, 18].
+- In contrast, our goal is not to discover the discrete units in speech.
+We treat VQ as a general approach to limit the model capacity, and study its impact on the information encoded in the learned representations.

 ## [MOCKINGJAY](https://arxiv.org/pdf/1910.12638.pdf)
 > Liu, A. T., Yang, S.-w., Chi, P.-H., Hsu, P.-c., and Lee, H.-y.